OlehSuvorovSvitla/auto-complete-react/questions.md

 > - Promise "eats" exceptions by providing own `.catch()`
 > - Callback usually required `try..except` block
-> - `async...await` is a sugar syntax around Promises
+> - `async...await` is a sugar syntax around Promises which allows to make `try catch finally`

 ### 8. How many arguments does setState take and why is it async.